aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 meta-thrift       Active   16m
 ```

-Aeraki's rate limiting rules are designed to be intuitive and flexible, supporting both rate limiting for all inbound requests to a service and fine-grained rate limiting control for requests to a server based on different conditions.
+Aeraki's rate limiting rules are designed to be flexible and easy to use, supporting both rate limiting for all inbound requests to a service and fine-grained rate limiting control based on specified conditions.

 ## Enforce rate limiting on all inbound requests of a service